delta-io/delta-rs/docs/why-use-delta-lake.md

 * They are executed in a serial manner and don’t conflict with other transactions
 * They don’t corrupt a table or violate table constraints

-Data lakes don’t support transactions, so the write operations are dangerous:
+Data lakes don’t support transactions, so the write operations can cause the following errors:

-* You can append data to a data lake with a mismatching schema
+* There is no schema enforcement, so you can append data to a data lake with a mismatching schema
-* Your data lake often in an incorrect state while write transactions are performed
+* Reading the data lake often yields incorrect results while write transactions are performed
-* Data lakes can be corrupted for a variety of reasons
+* Data lakes can be corrupted for invalid write operations or computations that error-out
-* Concurrent transactions can cause data loss
+* Concurrent transactions that conflict can cause data loss

 Production data systems should rely on storage systems like Delta Lake that support transactions.